-Many of the characteristic properties of Frankincense oil are found in both the frereana and carterri species though frereana is most often preferred by perfumers.
+Many of the characteristic properties of Frankincense oil are found in both the frereana and carterii species though frereana is most often preferred by perfumers.

-Its remarkable ability to maintain its integrity in any blend has given Frankincense a reputation for bestowing this same stability of character to remain true to oneself to the one using its fragrance.
+Its remarkable ability to maintain its integrity in any blend has given Frankincense a reputation for bestowing this same stability of character and, "to remain true to oneself," upon the one using its fragrance.

-Spiritually and psycho-emotionally Frankincense is best known for it’s enduring emotional and spiritual support.
-It lends support to help you be strong and recover after grief and loss or post traumatic stress.
+Spiritually and psycho-emotionally, Frankincense oil is best known for it’s enduring emotional and spiritual support.
+It lends its support to help you be strong and recover after grief and loss or post traumatic stress.

-Frankincense is often used in religious ceremonies as a perfume oil and for anointing and consecrating the body for performing holy deeds.
-Thought to possess miraculous healing powers Frankincense has been reported to heal and cure every possible illness since ancient times.
+Frankincense oil is often used in religious ceremonies as a perfume oil.
+It is also used for anointing and consecrating the body and for performing holy deeds.
+Thought to possess miraculous healing powers, Frankincense oil has been reported to heal and cure every possible illness since ancient times.

-Metaphysically cancer is related to low self worth and internalized and unresolved anger issues and an unwillingness to forgive and let go of the past.
-Frankincense is known for being the oil to help you, “let go and allow whatever happens to be okay.”
-Traditionally Frankincense has been used in many cultures for increasing cellular respiration, slowing down breathing out and heart rate, and releasing problems into God’s care.
-This is the purpose for which its used in many religious ceremonies.
+Traditionally.
+Frankincense has been used in many cultures for increasing cellular respiration, slowing down breathing and heart rate, and releasing problems into God’s care.
+This is the purpose for which Frankincense oil is used in many religious ceremonies.

-An analgesic (pain reliever) and anti-inflammatory frankincense may be helpful for treating rheumatism and sports injuries.
+An analgesic (pain reliever) and anti-inflammatory, frankincense oil may be helpful for treating rheumatism and sports injuries.

-Its expectorant and anti-catarrh action makes it useful for treating symptoms of asthma and bronchitis.
+Its expectorant and anti-catarrh action may make Frankincense oil useful for treating symptoms of asthma and bronchitis.

-Its immune stimulant properties increases white blood cell (WBC) count and support a healthy immune function.
+Frankincense oil's immune stimulant properties can help increase white blood cell (WBC) count and support a healthy immune function.

-A natural diuretic Frankincense is also known to relieve digestive discomfort and flatulence.
+A natural diuretic, Frankincense oil can also help to relieve digestive discomfort and flatulence.

-Frankincense’s regulating properties may be helpful for balancing menstrual cycles and relieving pre-menstrual symptoms like irritability, headache and cramps.
+Frankincense’s regulating properties may be useful for balancing menstrual cycles and relieving pre-menstrual symptoms like irritability, headache and cramps.

-Its characteristic effects of calming and rejuvenating make frankincense nourishing for all skin types.
+Its characteristic calming and rejuvenating effects make frankincense oil nourishing for all skin types.
 Its action to tone and balance the skin’s natural sebum production make it especially nourishing for oily and mature skin types.

 BLEND WITH: Sandalwood, Myrrh, Vetiver, Petitgrain, Orange.